Localization of Brain Activity from EEG/MEG Using MV-PURE Framework: Iterative Implementation and Numerical Examples

+The above procedure resulted in $s=16144$ candidate positions.
 We considered 9 active sources, such that 3 of them were in fixed and closely positioned locations, with the locations of the remaining 6 randomly assigned among ROIs nodes, ensuring even distribution of sources among ROIs.
 The signal-to-noise ratio (SNR) was defined as $SNR=||\H_0\q_0||/||\n||.$ For each of the SNR ratio considered, we conducted 10 simulation runs.
 In each run, locations of 6 out of 9 active sources were randomly chosen in accordance to the above mentioned scheme, and a new MVAR model was used to generate the source signals.

 Each simulation run contained a realization of the MVAR process with 1000 samples, where: \begin{itemize} \item The first half (i.e., the first 500 samples) of each trial is interpreted as pre-task/stimulus activity and represents noise signal $\n.$ The estimate of noise covariance matrix $\bm{N}$ is obtained from this section of the signals as a finite sample estimate. \item The second half of each trial is comprised of both noise and activity of sources $\q_0.$ The estimate of signal covariance matrix $\bm{R}$ is obtained from this second section of the signals as a finite sample estimate. \end{itemize}